aplbrain/dandi-docs/docs/developer-guide/integrate-external-services.md

 ### 2. Python Client Integration

-For Python applications, the [DANDI Python client](https://github.com/dandi/dandi-cli) provides a convenient way to interact with the DANDI Archive:
+For Python applications, the [DANDI Python client](https://github.com/dandi/dandi-cli) provides a convenient way to interact with the {{ instance.name }} Archive:

 ```python
 from dandi.dandiapi import DandiAPIClient